PyO3/pyo3/examples/README.md

 # PyO3 Examples

-These example crates are a collection of toy extension modules built with PyO3.
+These example crates are a collection of toy native modules built with PyO3.
 They are all tested using `nox` in PyO3's CI.

 Below is a brief description of each of these: